ARTbio/springday/docs/uploads.md

     Without waiting for the complete download of SRR031716_1.fastq.gz, you can repeat the previous steps 1, 2, 3 and 4.
 Just Click on `File 2` instead of `File 1` in step 4

+### Importing data from data libraries

+For collaborative work, Galaxy offers data libraries, where datasets can be stored and available to one or multiple users.

+This is what we are going to use to import rapidly all the input data you need for this RNAseq analysis.

+All datasets have been preloaded in the data library named `RNAseq`.

+To access this library and import its content in your histories:

+1. Click the menu `Données partagées` (`Shared data`) and select the submenu `Bibliothèque de Données` (`Data libraries`).
+2. Navigate to the data library `RNAseq`
+3. Select all datasets
+4. Click the `To History` button and select `as Datasets`
+5. In the pop up window, `or create new` and type `Input data` to transfer the datasets in a new history with this name.
+6. Click on the green box to navigate to this new history (or click on the main menu `analyse data`) and start using these datasets.